 While many companies train their employees in NIMS level 100, Chesapeake takes extra precautions.
 Field employees and onsite contractors are also trained in NIMS level 200 and to the operations level of Hazardous Waste Operations and Emergency Response.
-This additional training provides employees and contractors with a clear understanding of their responsibilities in an emergency and a consistent, Chesapeake-mandated procedure to follow.
+This additional training provides employees and contractors with a clear understanding of their responsibilities in an emergency, along with a consistent, Chesapeake-mandated procedure to follow.
 The training also allows for more effective communications with emergency response personnel.

-In addition to these trainings, we develop and ready specialized teams of employees — Local Emergency Response Teams (LERT) — on how to assume command and control of an incident.
-All of our operational areas have local LERT teams made up of EHS, drilling, completions and production employees across all of our operating areas, are highly trained and ready to respond in the event of an emergency.
+In addition to these trainings, we develop and ready specialized teams of employees — Local Emergency Response Teams (LERT) — to safely and efficiently assume command and control of an incident.
+All of our operational areas have local LERT teams made up of highly trained EHSR, drilling, completions and production employees who are ready to respond in the event of an emergency.
 Chesapeake hosts LERT trainings at least twice a year, during which tabletop exercises simulate actual events.
-In 2017, more than 350 attendees participated in 32 tabletop exercises to better prepare them should an incident occur.
+In 2017, more than 350 attendees participated in 24 tabletop exercises to better prepare them should an incident occur.
 This preparation is nearly double the effort of previous years.

-We work extensively to train our employees in incident response, and we also partner with local fire and police departments to increase their capacity in the event of an emergency.
-Through our First Responder Outreach program, members of our Emergency Preparedness and Response group interact regularly with local responders to understand department capabilities and establish partnerships before a potential incident.
+In addition to training our onsite personnel in incident response, we also partner with local fire and police departments to increase their capacity in the event of an emergency.
+Through our First Responder Outreach program, members of our Emergency Preparedness and Response group and Operations team interact regularly with local responders to understand department capabilities and establish partnerships before a potential incident.